cstdvd/lz77/README.md

 The match between SB and LA is made by a binary tree, implemented in an array.

+Reading and writing on the encoded file it is made via the bitIO library, implemented in the project.
+It allows to read and to write on the file bit-per-bit instead byte-per-byte as usual.

 ## Usage
 Syntax:
 ```